rossanoventurini/qwt/README.md

 This produces the two executables `perf_rs_quat_vector` and `perf_wavelet_tree` in `\target\release\`.

 The former is used to measure the performance of QuadVectors, which are the building block of our implementation of Wavelet Trees.
-We can safely ignore it.
+You can safely ignore it.

 The latter is used to measure the performance of a Quad Wavelet Tree built on a given input text.